learn-co-curriculum/dsc-matrix-factorization-als/README.md

 ## ALS v SVD

-ALS is generally less computationally efficient than directly computing the SVD solution, but it shines when you are dealing with giant, sparse matrices.
+ALS is generally less computationally efficient than directly computing the SVD solution, but it shines when you are dealing with a giant, sparse matrices.
 SVD requires that all entries of the matrix be observed, and this is not a requirement with ALS.
-Because of ALS's "alternating" nature, it lends itself to performing comnputations in parallel.
+Because of ALS's "alternating" nature, it lends itself to performing computations in parallel.
 This can make it extremely beneficial to use distributed computing when using ALS.
 Do you remember anything that works in parallel?
 Spark!

 ## ALS in Spark